PubInv/PubInv/ideas/Project #41: Rapid coliform presence detector.md

 This would be a great boon in emergency situations.
 You could essentially test a an unkown source of water for fecal contamination indicator organisms in, for example, 30 minutes, to rapidly determine safety.

+An improvement would be to use the same LED and the same photodiode for measuring both the control and the sample.
+However, we sould then need some sort of switch to shut off light to one of the tubes.
+One can imagine a mechanical switch of physical device in an air gap; some sort of Faraday effect with polarization might be possible but is probably not worth it.